Enterprise-CMCS/amazon-ecs-run-task/README.md

 ## Amazon ECS "Run Task" Action for GitHub Actions

 Runs an Amazon ECS task on ECS cluster.
+This action was forked from [smitp/amazon-ecs-run-task](https://github.com/smitp/amazon-ecs-run-task).
+It has been amended to accept subnet ids and security groups as inputs.
+This enables the action to run tasks with `network_mode` set to `awsvpc`.
+When running this kind of task, the `runTask` function requires a `network_configuration` parameter with both subnet ids and security groups specified.

 **Table of Contents**